trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for June 29, 2021:
+COVID vaccination update for June 29, 2021 (reports as of 8 PM ET):

 -   Shots reported today: 575,886 (90% 2nd doses)
 -   Total shots given: 36,775,433